dip-proto/fastly.js/docs/examples/basic-caching.md

 http://127.0.0.1:8000
 ```

-You should see the content from example.com, and the response headers should include:
+One caveat: the bundled proxy in `index.ts` currently picks the origin itself — `/api/*` requests go to httpbin.org, requests for static file extensions go to example.com, and everything else goes through a director spread over perdu.com and example.com.
+The `backend default` declaration is available to the VCL logic, but it does not drive the proxy's origin selection.
+The response headers should include:

 - `X-Cache`: Indicates whether the response was cached (HIT or MISS)
-- `X-Cache-Hits`: Indicates the number of cache hits (if the response was cached)
+- `X-Cache-Hits`: Set when the response came from cache (currently always 1; hits are not counted per object)
 - `X-Powered-By`: Indicates the proxy server (Fastly.JS)
 - `X-Cache-TTL`: Indicates the cache TTL for the response
 - `X-Cache-Grace`: Indicates the grace period for the response